RomanianSecurityTeam/Botcoi/README.md

 bc url e|encode|d|decode <string>
 	Encodes/decodes <string> to make it URL valid i.e. bc url e 1&1

+vremea|weather <city>, <country>
+	Returns the weather for the given <city> and <country>
+	<country> is optional, specify it only if the <city>
+	is not recognised
+	i.e. vremea oradea

+recomanda|recommend film|movie <genre>
+	It returns a random movie from IMDb's top 250 top rated movies To find out all the available genres, use "recommend cat" i.e. recommend movie comedy

+recomanda|recomment categorii|cat
+	Returns all the genres supported by the command above.
 ```

 Author: <a href="http://webtoil.co/" target="_blank">Gecko - webtoil.co</a>